 Washington State was found out of compliance with the DSO requirement of the federal JJDP Act in the spring of 2000, as the number of youth (admissions) held in violation of the DSO requirement in Secure Crisis Residential Centers exceeded the de minimus rate allowable for Washington State under federal JJDP regulations for DSO.
-This was the case from FFY 2000 through FFY 2010; as a result of being out of compliance with DSO, the federal OJJDP penalized the state a cumulative total sum of \$2.7 million dollars.3 In September 2010, the state received notification, based on 2009 data reported in the June 2010 annual compliance monitoring report, that the state was in compliance with DSO, and hence eligible for the full Formula Grants Program allocation to the state in FFY 2011.
-The state was again found in compliance in 2011 (calendar year 2010 data), and hence is eligible for the full funding award for FFY 2012.
+This was the case from FFY 2000 through FFY 2010; as a result of being out of compliance with DSO, the federal OJJDP penalized the state a cumulative total sum of \$2.7 million dollars.2 In September 2010, the state received notification, based on 2009 data reported in the June 2010 annual compliance monitoring report, that the state was in compliance with DSO, and hence eligible for the full Formula Grants Program allocation to the state in FFY 2011.
+The state was again found in compliance in 2011 (calendar year 2010 data), and has been eligible to apply for the full funding award in FFYs 2012 through 2014.